TheMakerStation/T-Shirt-Designs/files/readme.md

 ## Index

-1. Maker Station Log with varsity font
+1. Maker Station Logo with varsity style font
 Marietta Makerspace
 The font used is Collegiate FLF found on DaFont:  https://www.dafont.com/collegiateflf.font
 license information is not available